morris-lab/CellOracle/docs/installation/index.rst

 2. Install `velocyto <http://velocyto.org/velocyto.py/install/index.html>`_
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Please install velocyto with the following commands or `the author's instruction <http://velocyto.org/velocyto.py/install/index.html>`_ .
 On Mac OS, you may have a compile error during velocyto installation.
-I recommend you installing `Xcode <https://developer.apple.com/xcode/>`_ in that case.
+I recommend installing `Xcode <https://developer.apple.com/xcode/>`_ in that case.

 ::